The Asset Management Review: United Arab Emirates

 In July 2016, the SCA adopted new investment fund regulations (2016 Fund Regulations), which repealed the prior investment fund regulations (which were adopted in 2012 and amended in 2013), clarified the formation process for the establishment of locally domiciled funds and introduced significant changes to the marketing of foreign domiciled investment funds in the UAE.
 The 2016 Fund Regulations impose substantial hurdles and costs for managers seeking to promote foreign funds in the UAE, and have generally been subject to negative feedback.
 Managers wishing to market foreign funds onshore in the UAE had far fewer options: they could register the fund with the SCA and enter into a distribution arrangement with a locally licensed placement agent, engage in reverse solicitation (where the investor inside the UAE initiates the transaction) or rely on a private placement exemption when offering to sovereign entities.
 However, in January 2017, the SCA issued regulations governing promotion and marketing that reintroduced several private placement exemptions, contemplate the potential listing of certain types of funds and explicitly allow for foreign funds to rely on reverse solicitation when offering in the UAE.
 Additionally, in March 2019, a new passporting regime was introduced to allow locally domiciled funds to be marketed across the UAE, the DIFC and the FSRA as further discussed in Section V.

-After months of speculation, the UAE government confirmed in July 2020 that the Insurance Authority and SCA will merge as part of a wider simplification of the federal government's structure.
+After months of speculation, the UAE government confirmed in July 2020 that the Insurance Authority and the UAE Central Bank will merge as part of a wider simplification of the federal government's structure.
+In January 2021, the UAE Central Bank announced the commencement of operational procedures implementing the merger, which is part of a bigger initiative to transform the UAE Central Bank into one of the top 10 central banks globally.
 It is expected that the yet unnamed body will be overseen by the Ministry for the Economy.

 In October 2015, the ADGM financial services regulations (the Regulations) were enacted.
 Under the Regulations, firms carrying on financial services business such as investment management in the ADGM are subject to licensing by both the ADGM (in terms of the obligation to hold a commercial licence) and the ADGM Financial Services Regulatory Authority (in respect of the financial services licensing).
 The Regulations contain two key prohibitions, namely providing financial services without a licence or exemption, and making an authorised financial promotion.
 The Regulations to some extent mimic the types of funds permitted in the DIFC, and contemplate public funds, exempt funds and qualified investor funds.
 The ADGM has also sought to be a hub for real estate asset management in the region, and has introduced a private real estate investment trust (REIT) regime that has proven to be popular.